xiaozhengxu/CompRobo_IMU_Sensor_fusion/README.md

 ![tripple_position_plots](media/plot3.png)

 We also experimented with writing a linear kalman filter based on the IMU's acceleration measurements to get position values.
 This did not work out very well because there is always a z acceleration due to gravity close to 10, and that propagates to the x and y directions if the accelerometer is not exactly horizontal.
 This little acceleration causes the position derived from the kalman filter to increase quadratically (up to 60,000 meters in less than 1 min).
 This it is very hard to get accurate position values from accelerometer.

 We also tried to implement our extended kalman filter in C++, we got to initializing all ROS node, publisher and subscriber in a object oriented structure.
 That was much more complicated than in python and as the examples online were all in a non class structure.
+We then looked into the C++ equivalent of numpy: the Eigen module, and found a C++ example of extended kalman filter on github.
+However, we did not have enough time to finish a complete implementation of our EKF in C++.

 # Phase 2
 This week we read through a useful, easy to read tutorial explaining the extended kalman filter. https://home.wlu.edu/~levys/kalman_tutorial/